YannGuidon/miniMAC_tx/docs/info.md

 IMPORTANT: This custom circuit and protocol is not at all compliant or even compatible, even remotely linked to any 802.3 standard.
 It's all explained and detailed on Hackaday at https://hackaday.io/project/198914

-This unit works on 16-bit data, which are scrambled with a 17th bit for data/control framing (C/D).
+The miniMAC is a (currently partial) Media Access Controller for a simplified data link over twisted pairs.
+It provides error detection and scrambling of 16-bit data words, which are combined with a 17th bit for data/control framing (C/D).
 The 18-bit result is suitable for sending to a (custom) PHY (see https://hackaday.io/project/203186 ) for serialisation and line coding.
-This unit combines two sophisticated circuits:
+This unit chains two sophisticated circuits:

 - The term "gPEAC" means "generalised Pisano with End-Around Carry" (see https://hackaday.io/project/178998 ), a class of PRNG/scrambler/checksum that uses different mathematics than Galois-based LFSR.
 The gPEAC18 unit is a non-power-of-two additive-based scrambler-checksum, with modulus=258114.
 It combines the 17 bits and creates an extra check bit.
 They both work as super-parity bits.